ruman23/categoriseSocialMediaProfile/README.md

 # Categorize Social Media Profile Based on Bangla Post

-In this project I have categorised the Social Media Profile based on their bangla posts in Facebook.
-I have categorised the Social Media Profile in following six categories:
+In this project I have categorised the Social Media Profile basedIn this project I have categorized the Social Media Profile based on their Bangla posts on Facebook.
+I have categorized the Social Media Profile into the following six categories:

 - Sport
 - Religious
 - Travel